byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 A new mnemonic phrase will be displayed, based on the entropy you've just provided and that of the TRNG.

-Warning: This mnemonic gives full, unrestricted access to all your bitcoins.
-Anyone in possession of this phrase can steal your funds, even without physical access to your COLDCARD.
-The 12-word phrase restores access to your bitcoins in the event of loss, theft or breakage of your COLDCARD.
-It is therefore very important to save it carefully and store it in a secure place.
+> Your 12 words grant full, unrestricted access to your bitcoin.
+Never digitize them (no photos, files, cloud).
+Anyone with the words can steal your funds.
+{: .prompt-danger }

 You can write it down on the cardboard supplied with your COLDCARD, or for added security, I recommend that you engrave it on a stainless steel support to protect it from the risk of fire, flood or collapse.
 In any case, never save it on a digital medium, otherwise you could lose your bitcoins.